Jizi: Han and later texts

-Interpretations of Kija in Korea
+Interpretations of Kija

 Ancient Korean accounts

 The first extant Korean text to mention Kija (the Korean pronunciation of Jizi) was Kim Pusik's Samguk sagi (completed in 1145), which claimed that Kija had been enfeoffed in Haedong (海東: Korea) by the Zhou court, but commented that this account was uncertain because of the brevity of the sources.
 Only in the thirteenth century did Korean texts start to integrate Kija more fully into Korean history.
-The Samguk yusa (1281) explained that after being enfeoffed by King Wu of Zhou, Kija replaced Dangun's descendants as the ruler of Joseon, whereas Jewang Ungi (1287) identified Dangun and Kija as the first rulers of former and latter Joseon respectively.
-Most premodern Korean historians after that accepted that Kija had replaced another indigenous power (represented by Dangun) in Old Joseon.
+The Samguk yusa (1281) explained that after being enfeoffed by King Wu of Zhou, Kija replaced Tan'gun's descendants as the ruler of Chosŏn, whereas Jewang Ungi (1287) identified Tan'gun and Kija as the first rulers of former and latter Chosŏn respectively.
+Most premodern Korean historians after that accepted that Kija had replaced another indigenous power (represented by Tan'gun) in Old Chosŏn.

 In 1102, during the Goryeo period, King Sukjong built a mausoleum to Kija in a place near Pyongyang that had been identified as Kija's tomb.Sadang for Kija called Kijasa (箕子祠) was also built in Pyongyang.
-The mausoleum was rebuilt in 1324 and was repaired in 1355, but the cult of Kija spread most widely after the establishment of the Joseon Dynasty in 1392.
-Because Joseon's state ideology was Neo-Confucianism borrowed from China, Joseon intellectuals promoted Kija as a culture hero who had raised Korean civilization to the same level as China.
+The mausoleum was rebuilt in 1324 and was repaired in 1355, but the cult of Kija spread most widely after the establishment of the Chosŏn Dynasty in 1392.
+Because Chosŏn's state ideology was Neo-Confucianism borrowed from China, Chosŏn intellectuals promoted Kija as a culture hero who had raised Korean civilization to the same level as China.

-From the second half of the sixteenth century to the eighteenth century, Joseon scholars published a number of books on Kija.
+From the second half of the sixteenth century to the eighteenth century, Chosŏn scholars published a number of books on Kija.
 In 1580, Yun Tusu collated all available material on him and published his research as the Kijaji (箕子志; "Record of Kija").
 On the same year, eminent scholar Yi I used Yun's book to compile the Kija Silgi (箕子實記), or True Account of Kija.
 Yi praised Kija for introducing agriculture, sericulture, decorum, the well-field system, and the Eight Prohibitions.
 Though he emphasized Kija's independence from King Wu of Zhou, Yi believed that Kija's teachings helped Korea to reach the same level of civilization as China.
 The cult of Kija also continued as temples which worshiped Kija portraits called Kijayeongjeon (箕子影殿), were built in the 18th century in South Pyongan Province.

-Although Korean scholars became more critical of Kija's role in the eighteenth and nineteenth centuries, this account of Kija as the "bearer of civilization from China" became widely accepted, so much that by the late Joseon, the worship of Kija "had become an integral part of Korean cultural identity."
+Although Korean scholars became more critical of Kija's role in the eighteenth and nineteenth centuries, this account of Kija as the "bearer of civilization from China" became widely accepted, so much that by the late Chosŏn, the worship of Kija "had become an integral part of Korean cultural identity."
 Some Korean clans claim to be direct descendants of Kija himself.